How Do You Plant Tomatillo?

 Choosing the Right Spot

-Tomatillos thrive in full sun, so pick a location that gets at least 6-8 hours of sunlight daily.
+Tomatillos thrive in full sun.
+Ensure they get at least 6-8 hours of sunlight each day.

-Plant tomatillo seeds indoors 6-8 weeks before the last frost date.
+You can start tomatillos from seeds indoors about 6-8 weeks before the last frost date.

 Transplanting Seedlings

-Harden them off first.
-Gradually expose them to outdoor conditions over a week.
+Harden off the seedlings by gradually exposing them to outdoor conditions over a week.

-Tomatillos are not self-pollinating.
-Always plant at least two plants for proper fruit set.
+Tomatillos are self-incompatible, meaning you need at least two plants for proper pollination and fruit set.

 Pest and Disease Management

-Tomatillos are ready when their husks turn brown and split open.
+Tomatillos are ready to harvest when the husks turn brown and split open.
+The fruit inside should be firm and green.

 Store harvested tomatillos in their husks.
-They can last up to two weeks in the fridge.
+They keep well in the refrigerator for up to two weeks.

 FAQ